Thiago099/magic-dom/readme.md

 ## configure

-if you are not interested in reactivity you can opt for the lite version, just replace the plugin import to `MagicDomLiteVitePlugin` in the `vite.config.js`
+if you are not interested in reactivity you can opt for the lite version, just replace the vite plugin to `MagicDomLiteVitePlugin` in the `vite.config.js`

 ```jsx
 import { MagicDomVitePlugin, MagicDomLiteVitePlugin }  from "magic-dom/vite-plugin"